Entertainment & Lifestyle, Science & Technology

 Interestingly, dim orange lights from bulbs has the least power to shift circadian rhythm and suppress melatonin.
 This makes them a better choice than fluorescent bulbs for evening lighting.

-To conclude, you could enhance your sleep quality by making sure to expose yourself to plenty of bright light during the day to boost your mood and alertness.
+To conclude, you can enhance your sleep quality by making sure to expose yourself to plenty of bright light during the day to boost your mood and alertness.
 And, minimize the use of artificial lights, particularly blue light, in the evening.
 By doing so, you can help your body maintain its natural sleep-wake cycle and enjoy a better night’s rest.

 For more: